Another Word For ENHANCE

 Verb : (by extension) To enhance by adding something not strictly integral or necessary.

-Verb : To make something sound or look better or more acceptable than it is in reality; to distort, to embroider.
+Verb : To make something sound or look better or more acceptable than it is in reality; to distort, embroider, or even misrepresent or lie.

 better